 Columbia Pike from the Arlington/Fairfax County line to Four Mile Run (aka, the west end)

-Construction on this west end segment is expected to begin in early 2018 and will last approximately three years.
-As the start of work approaches, more details on construction timelines and phases will be shared through our email update (sign-up using the box on the right) and on this project page.
+Updates to the construction timelines will be provided through our email update (sign-up using the box on the right) and on this project page.

 What to expect during this work:

-- There will be traffic disruptions and lane closures while Washington Gas crews are in the street.
+- There will be traffic disruptions and lane closures throughout the duration of this project.

 - Around the work zone on Columbia Pike, at least one lane in each direction will remain open at all times.